Firegaranger/Firegaranger.github.io/README.md

 ## Recap

 This was my first time trying ReactJS.
 There was a lot of trouble when I was trying to get it to work.
 Downloads wasn't working, node wasn't the right version, and etc. I was able to overcome these problems by trying out different sudo apt-install, curl, brew, and yarn.
+ReactJS look very interesting to me and it looks very challenging.
 I eventually was able to get it working with the hlpe of the TA.
 I found help from [StackOverflow](https://stackoverflow.com/questions/43517963/running-react-application-in-aws-ec2-server) and [How to install Node JS](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/).

+My first attempt was me following [React JS tutorial](https://facebook.github.io/react/tutorial/tutorial.html) to create a tic-tac-toe game and it was pretty eye opening to how different it is.
+I ended up with errors and having to fix it.
+The most challenging part of this explortation was trying to get the app to show up on the webpage.
+TA and I looked up how to do it, and we figured out we need to change the DocumentRoot to the build of the app.